openmaptiles/openmaptiles-tools/README.md

 generate-imposm3 <tileset>
 ```

-### Collect SQL schemas
+### Generate SQL scripts

-Takes a tileset definition and collects all SQL referenced in the layer definitions.
+Assembles all SQL referenced in the layer definitions into an SQL script that can be executed with psql.
+If `--dir` option  is given, generates `.sql` files that can be executed in parallel.

 ```
 generate-sql <tileset>
+generate-sql <tileset> --dir <outputdir>
 ```

 ### Generate Markdown Documentation